watsonfellowship/watson-51/_fellows/darcy-kim.md

   - Aruba
   - South Africa
   - Japan
-  - Philippines
+  - The Philippines

 ---

-For my Watson year, I partnered with community based organizations.
-We collectively grappled with how to build, integrate, and respond to AI with a soft and caring heart.
+As Artificial Intelligence becomes increasingly entwined with human experiences, it's crucial that we confront its limitations.
+On my Watson year, I partnered with community based organizations to understand AI for social good.